by Scott Mehl © Unofficial Royalty 2015

 Gustaf had three younger brothers:

 On a trip to England in 1878, Gustaf learned to play tennis, which would become a lifelong passion.
-Upon returning home, he founded Sweden’s first tennis club and promoted the sport around the country.
-He played privately and competitively – usually under a pseudonym – for much of his adult life.
-It was only in his 80s that he stopped playing, as his eyesight was beginning to fail him.
-In the 1930s, Gustaf established the King’s Cup – a team tennis competition within Europe (similar to the Davis Cup which is international), which was held for nearly 50 years.
+Upon returning home, he founded Sweden’s first tennis club and promoted the sport in Sweden.
+He played privately and competitively, usually under a pseudonym, for much of his adult life.
+In his 80s he stopped playing because his eyesight was failing.
+In the 1930s, Gustaf established the King’s Cup, a team tennis competition within Europe (similar to the Davis Cup which is international), which was held for nearly 50 years.
 For his efforts in promoting tennis within Sweden and throughout Europe, King Gustaf was posthumously inducted into the International Tennis Hall of Fame in 1980.
 To date, he is the only royal inductee.

 On September 20, 1881, Gustaf married Princess Viktoria of Baden, the daughter of Grand Duke Friedrich I of Baden and Princess Luise of Prussia.
 As Viktoria was a great-granddaughter of King Gustaf IV Adolf of Sweden, the marriage joined the current Bernadotte dynasty with the former ruling House of Holstein-Gottorp.
 The couple had three children:

 On December 8, 1907, Gustaf became King of Sweden upon his father’s death.
-As the union with Norway had ended two years earlier, he was not King of Norway.
+The union with Norway had ended two years earlier, so he was not King of Norway.
 In a break with a tradition going back nearly 700 years, Gustaf V chose not to have a formal coronation.

-His reign saw the rise of parliamentary rule and the establishment of a government that basically stripped the monarchy of its power, although this would not formally change until the 1974 Constitution.
-During World War I, while Sweden remained neutral, Gustaf faced criticism due to the perceived German sympathy of his wife.
-The King joined with his Norwegian and Danish counterparts to show their unity and resolve to remain neutral.
+Gustaf’s reign saw the rise of parliamentary rule and the establishment of a government that stripped the monarchy of its power, although this would not formally change until the 1974 Constitution.
+During World War I, while Sweden remained neutral, Gustaf faced criticism due to the perceived German sympathy of Gustaf’s wife.
+Gustaf joined with his Norwegian and Danish counterparts to show their unity and resolve to remain neutral.
 This neutrality benefited Sweden greatly due to increased trade during the war.

-In 1948, King Gustaf celebrated his 90th birthday, but soon his health began to decline.
+In 1948, King Gustaf celebrated his 90th birthday, but his health soon declined.
 Already spending the spring months on the French Riviera, he began to have the Crown Prince represent him at official functions.
 He made his last official appearance at a Cabinet meeting held on October 27, 1950.
 Two days later, as a result of complications from influenza, King Gustaf V died at Drottningholm Palace.
 He is buried at the Riddarholmen Church in Stockholm, Sweden.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.